fifc/yos/docs/Compiling C C++ Applications.md

-Building C/C++ Applications for BareMetal OS
+Building C/C++ Applications for NuOS
 ============================================

 Introduction
 ------------

-Linux is the default development environment for BareMetal OS apps since most distributions come with all of the required tools for compiling your code.
-This document contains the instructions necessary for compiling C/C++ applications for BareMetal OS under Linux, Mac OS X, and Windows.
+Linux is the default development environment for NuOS apps since most distributions come with all of the required tools for compiling your code.
+This document contains the instructions necessary for compiling C/C++ applications for NuOS under Linux, Mac OS X, and Windows.

 Installing the compiler in Linux
 --------------------------------